Comparison of analog and digital recording: Analog hardware

-When altering a signal with a filter, the outputted signal may differ in time from the signal at the input, which is measured as its phase response.
+When altering a signal with a filter, the output signal may differ in time from the signal at the input, which is measured as its phase response.
 All analog equalizers exhibit this behavior, with the amount of phase shift differing in some pattern, and centered around the band that is being adjusted.
 Although this effect alters the signal in a way other than a strict change in frequency response, it is usually not objectionable to listeners.

 Digital filters

 Because the variables involved can be precisely specified in the calculations, digital filters can be made to objectively perform better than analog components.
-Other processing such as delay and mixing can be done exactly.
+Other processing, such as delay and mixing, can be done exactly.

-Digital filters are also more flexible.
+Digital filters are also more versatile.
 For example, the linear phase equalizer does not introduce frequency-dependent phase shift.
 This filter may be implemented digitally using a finite impulse response filter but has no practical implementation using analog components.

 A practical advantage of digital processing is the more convenient recall of settings.
 Plug-in parameters can be stored on the computer, whereas parameter details on an analog unit must be written down or otherwise recorded if the unit needs to be reused.
 This can be cumbersome when entire mixes must be recalled manually using an analog console and outboard gear.
 When working digitally, all parameters can simply be stored in a DAW project file and recalled instantly.
 Most modern professional DAWs also process plug-ins in real time, which means that processing can be largely non-destructive until final mix-down.

 Analog modeling

 Many plug-ins exist now that incorporate analog modeling.
 There are audio engineers that endorse them and feel that they compare equally in sound to the analog processes that they imitate.
-Analog modeling carries some benefits over their analog counterparts, such as the ability to remove noise from the algorithms and modifications to make the parameters more flexible.
+Analog modeling carries some benefits over its analog counterparts, such as the ability to remove noise from the algorithms and modifications to make the parameters more flexible.
 On the other hand, other engineers also feel that the modeling is still inferior to the genuine outboard components and still prefer to mix "outside the box".